IntensiveCoLearning/english/Derick_EICL1st.md

 - Today, I listened to an [A1 beginner's English lesson on supermarket vocabulary from Derick's website](https://blog.ithuo.net/posts/learning-english-supermarket-vocabulary-a1-beginners/).
 While I didn't have the time for reading aloud, I read the text several times and grasped the overall meaning.
 I need to dedicate more time to English learning.
 I should prioritize English over other subjects.

+### 2024.7.7
+1. Discussing interests in English:

+"I've been practicing my English lately by talking about my favorite things.
+I found a great resource on iThuo.net called '[Learning English: Talking About Favorites for A1 Beginners' by Derick.](https://blog.ithuo.net/posts/learning-english-talking-about-favorites-a1-beginners/)"

+2. Learning Rust:

+"I'm still struggling to retain Rust syntax.
+I'll learn a concept, build a simple demo, and then come back to it a while later and find that I've forgotten it again."

+3. Learning from others:

+"I'm fascinated by how other people effectively learn and retain programming knowledge.
+I'm eager to learn from their strategies and techniques."

+4. Approaching a new grammar book:

+"I'm currently working through a new grammar book that's more concise and comprehensive than the previous one.
+I've grasped the first chapter, but the second chapter is a bit more challenging and requires more practice."

+5. Sharing interview tips on Xiaohongshu:

+"I recently shared some interview tips on Xiaohongshu, and I've been pleasantly surprised by the positive response and engagement.
+It's great to know that my insights are helping others prepare for their job searches."

 听写笔记的方法和演示，以 https://www.bilibili.com/video/BV1U7411a7xG 为例，仅参考：